-A person is Body, Mind and Spirit.
-Each person has many layers of essence, story and relationships that come into play to twist it around unexpectedly to something different.
-This always mean while we can prep for the process as well as we can, transformation includes surprises, mistakes and many detours.
+A person is Body, Mind, and Spirit.
+Each person has many layers of essence, story, and relationships that come into play to twist it around unexpectedly to something different.
+This always means while we can prep for the process as well as we can, any transformation includes surprises, mistakes, and many detours.

 Since we are all members of the larger world, how we each live and act also impacts the larger world’s transformation.

 Don’t fear this transformation ahead.
 To face change with fear is to let fear define the process of change.
 This is why so many teachers are speaking up to state that fear itself the greatest danger we truly face.
 Living to fear now does lead to larger problems because fear as a deeply negative process undercuts all futures.

 As expansive and difficult the challenges are today, I wouldn’t want to live in other time in human history.
 We are all part of a larger process.
 We are witnessing a change in real time now.
 We all can be part of that change.
 I accept this and strive to improve life compassionately.

 I think the Beatles were right.
 The love we will receive later does equal to the love we put into life now.

 Here is how to release fear and the general steps to take.